inlab-geo/cofi/docs/source/examples/generated/synth_data/xray_tomography.rst

 discretized model.

 ..
-GENERATED FROM PYTHON SOURCE LINES 91-97
+GENERATED FROM PYTHON SOURCE LINES 91-96

 0. Import modules
 -----------------

-The package ``cofi-espresso`` contains the forward code for this problem.
+The package ``geo-espresso`` contains the forward code for this problem.

 ..
-GENERATED FROM PYTHON SOURCE LINES 97-107
+GENERATED FROM PYTHON SOURCE LINES 96-106

 .. code-block:: default